When I start a new design (a full project or a feature) I turn off my computer.

 Problem: User does not allow notification.

 - Why?
-He does not want to receive notifications
+The user does not want to receive notifications

 - Why?
-He did not see the value of it
+They did not see the value of it

 - Why?
-He has not experienced a good one yet
+They have not experienced a good one yet

 - Why?
-It is his first launch of the app
+It is the user’s first launch of the app

 This is a pretty easy one, I agree, but moving from that, a lot of solution can be imagined: